hlotvonen/glyph-drawing-club/README.md

 - [ ] Color tool (Edit background and foreground colors separately, save and load color palettes, fast risograph workflow, color editing and coloring tools)
 - [ ] Add faster working mode for working with Taiwanese ANSI (Mainly create keyboard shortcuts for offsetting)
 - [ ] UI improvements (more condensed sidebar, unify button styles and icons across browsers etc.)
-- [ ] Undo/redo functionality
 - [ ] Save & load keymappings
-- [ ] Shift+arrow to move 5 cells across
-- [ ] Make ctrl/cmd/alt keypress modifiers available
 - [ ] Highlight all cells with a glyph in it
 - [ ] Tooltips
+- [ ] Figure out a better shortcut for typing mode

 #### To-do in the future (maybe)